List of VeggieTales characters: Granny Asparagus

 Granny Asparagus (introduced 2014) is Junior's elderly grandmother in VeggieTales in the House and VeggieTales in the City.
 She is a very stereotypical granny-type character, sometimes acting senile or being interested in things that are considered "old-fashioned".
-She also own a pet "cherry cat" named Mrs. Fuzzyface, of which she used to fight crime with under the alter-ego "Asparajustice" when she was younger.
+She also owns a pet "cherry cat" named Mrs. Fuzzyface, of which she used to fight crime with under the alter-ego "Asparajustice" when she was younger.